AOSC-Dev/scriptlets/pushpkg/README.md

 A simple wrapper script for the standard AOSC OS package upload procedure.

-You should run this script inside the `OUTPUT` directory, which contains the `debs` directory.
+You should run this script inside a directory which contains the `debs` directory.

 ```
 Usage: